 - 3. In the reference 'outside the city', Aune sees the operation of ius talionis (retaliatory justice), based on the Gospel tradition that Jesus was put to death outside the city (Mt 27,33; Mk 15,22; Lk 23,33; Jn 19,17; Heb 13,12-13).
 In retaliation for being rejected outside the city of Jerusalem, Christ here returns to render justice in a reciprocal way, outside that same city, to those who persist in rejecting him.
 Perhaps more relevant in this context, however, is the observation that this 'trampling' judgment will start with those who 'trampled' the holy city.
-Those who will 'trample' ($\pi\alpha\tau\eta\sigma\sigma\sigma\sigma\nu$) the holy city will end up being trampled ($\dot{\epsilon}\pi\alpha\tau\eta\theta\eta$) 'outside the city', the same city, by the one who 'tramples' ($\pi\alpha\tau\epsilon$) the winepress of God's passionate anger.
-The theme of 'trampling' is further support for the identification of the 'trampled' city, historical Jerusalem (Rev 11,2), with the city whose perimeter will be the scene of this divine judgment (Rev 14,20). - 4.
+Those who will 'trample' ($\pi\alpha\tau\eta\sigma\sigma\upsilon\sigma\iota\nu$) the Holy City will end up being trampled ($\epsilon\pi\alpha\tau\eta\theta\eta$) 'outside the city', the same city, by the one who 'tramples' ($\pi\alpha\tau\epsilon\iota$) the winepress of God's passionate anger.
+The reciprocal theme of 'trampling' is further support for the identification of the 'trampled' city, historical Jerusalem (Rev 11,2), with the city whose perimeter will be the scene of this divine judgment (Rev 14,20). - 4.
 Circumstantial evidence for the identification of this city as historical Jerusalem is to be found in the measurement of the bloody effluent from the winepress "up to the bridles of the horses, for one thousand six hundred stadia".
-In antiquity, 1600 stadia was the length of the coastal border of Palestine, and the same border helps to define the modern State of Israel-Palestine to this day.
-55 Since the length of the border also closely corresponds to the length of biblical Israel from Dan to Beersheba, the distance of 1600 stadia becomes representative of the entire country, whose capital was, and is, Jerusalem.
-As a subtle geographical allusion to the country whose capital is Jerusalem, this reference to 1600 stadia lends further support to the identification of historical Jerusalem as the city outside of which the grape harvest will be trodden in God's winepress.
+In antiquity, 1600 stadia was the length of Palestine from its northern to southern borders and the same borders define the modern country of Israel-Palestine to this day.
+Since these borders also closely correspond to the length of biblical Israel from Dan to Beersheba, the distance of 1600 stadia has come to represent the entire country inhabited by the House of Israel, whose capital was, and is, Jerusalem.
+56 As a subtle geographical allusion to the country surrounding Jerusalem, this reference to 1600 stadia lends further support to the identification of historical Jerusalem as the city where the grape harvest will be trodden in God's winepress.